Tap here to get 5 Secrets to Stress Free Dinners

 straining a gin martini into a martini glass with a bottle of Bombay sapphire on a tray in the background and a metal jigger on the tray

-Recently my brother taught me a trick: To keep your coffee hot longer, fill the cup you will drink it out of with hot water while the coffee is brewing.
-Warming the mug will keep your coffee hotter longer.
+Recently my brother taught me a trick: To keep your coffee hot longer, fill the mug you will drink it out of with hot water while the coffee is brewing.
+Warming the mug will keep your coffee hotter for longer.

 overhead of a gin martini in a glass garnished with three olives on a clear plastic toothpick

-You can go with either an olive or a lemon twist for a garnish.
+Gin martini recipes are usually served with either a green olive or a lemon twist for a garnish.

 Traditionally, a lemon twist (or curl of a lemon peel) is run around the rim of the martini glass.
 Then you squeeze it into the cocktail and drop it in.
-It adds just a pinch of acidity to your gin cocktail.
+Serving your gin martini with a twist adds just a pinch of acidity to your gin cocktail.

 I love a great classic gin cocktail.
 Here are a few of my favorites: